applewoodhoa/applewoodhoa.github.io/operations.md

 ## The Work

-To best organize what needs to happen we've broken the work into regularly reoccurring work and seasonal work.
+To best organize what needs to happen we've broken the work different committees and then split that inti into regularly reoccurring work and seasonal work.

+### Committees

+- Architecture Review
+- Pool
+- Landscaping
+- Events
+- Bookkeeping / Accounts Payable
+- Enforcement of Covenants

 ### Reoccurring